slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## PhD Students

-*I am expecting to hire 4-5 PhD students to start in Fall 2024*.
+*I am expecting to hire about 3 PhD students to start in Fall 2024*.
 Please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (as well as co-advising within